 On a very windy Saturday (08/01/2005), the last thing I expected to find along the Ford Brook was a stunning Firecrest and I would have dismissed the 'buzzy'-sounding' Goldcrest call had the bird not popped into view before flying low into cover further along the sheltered brook.

 Although it was not subsequently relocated on the marsh, there was an epilogue to this sighting.
-Just over a week later our next-door neighbour knocked on our door to let me know that they had been watching a Firecrest in their garden, but it had eventually flown off -
+Just over a week later our next-door neighbour knocked on our door to let me know that they had been watching a Firecrest in their garden, but it had eventually flown off.
+Thirteen years later a second report emerged for this species.
+This time an unconfirmed report from two guys doing landscaping work in Grange Farm woods in January 2018.

 INTO OUR GARDEN - AARRGH!!!